-Briefly, email marketing means first encouraging people to give you their email address.
+Briefly, email marketing means first encouraging people to give you their email addresses.
 Then (this is the marketing part of it) you need to send them emails that they enjoy reading and that encourage them to engage with you.
 Engage could mean reading a blog post, watching a video, or buying your book.
 With the latter being the ideal result, of course.

 Creating Amazing Emails

 You need to know and use all the tricks and advantages you can get when you’re sending emails.
 Since about 320 billion emails get sent every day, you need something that makes yours stand out from all the noise.
-But before you can strategize email marketing campaigns that will drive your subscribers to open, read, and click through your emails, you have to get that all important email address.
+But before you can strategize email marketing campaigns that will drive your subscribers to open, read, and click through your emails, you have to get that all-important email address.